datatovalue/datatovalue-tools/docs/json_functions.md

 EXECUTE IMMEDIATE (deployment_script);
 ```

+Note that by adding a `SELECT deployment_script` statement instead of the `EXECUTE IMMEDIATE (deployment_script)` statement, the `deployment_script` can be inspected and tested before execution.

 ### deploy_json_parser_tvf_query
-This function deploys the JSON parser as a Table-Valued Function (TVF) into a destination location of your definition.
-The Table-Valued Function operates on the defined source table and column, and returns a table-like object with the parsed JSON payload for all rows, converted into BigQuery data types and structures.
+This function deploys the JSON parser as a Table-Valued Function (TVF) into a defined destination location (`deployed_parser_id`).
+The Table-Valued Function operates on the defined source table (`source_table_id`) and column (`json_column_name`), and returns a table-like object with the parsed JSON payload for all rows, converted into BigQuery data types and structures.

 Argument | Data Type | Description
 --- | --- | ---